The Dos and Don'ts of Washing Your Leggings

 "To ensure your activewear stays looking and fitting like new, you should keep your garments away from the dryer and hang-dry them instead.
 The high heat of the dryer can warp individual strands of fiber of your activewear and weaken the material.
 This can lead to tears, holes, and permanently alter their shape, flexibility, and ultimately how they fit."

 "If you're using your activewear all day, every day, chances are your garments could always use another cleaning.
 If you can hang your leggings to dry in the sun, you're not only keeping them in great shape by avoiding the machine dryers heat, but you're also getting a better clean.
 The sun's UV rays contain bacteria-killing properties, which can give your leggings an additional cleaning beyond the washer."

-"Leggings with mesh panels are a popular style we’re seeing a lot of activewear brands doing.
-These types of garments while great for breathability and design, are more susceptible to damage during wash and dry as these mesh panels can be easily snagged by other pieces of clothing.
-We recommend that you (or Rinse can do this for you) place these items inside of a mesh bag during cleaning and then hang dry to minimise contact with other garments."
+"Leggings with mesh panels are a popular style we're seeing a lot of activewear brands doing.
+These types of garments, while great for breathability and design, are more susceptible to damage during wash and dry as these mesh panels can be easily snagged by other pieces of clothing.
+We recommend that you (or Rinse can do this for you) place these items inside of a mesh bag during cleaning and then hang-dry to minimize contact with other garments."

 Opening Image: Free People

 This story was originally published at an earlier date and has since been updated.